-Keep Sway bar locked when driving on roads.
+Keep Sway bar locked on both sides when driving on roads.
 It will reduce the tilting of the vehicle in winding road.

 1. Sway bar pin locked

 Do not lock Sway bar on off-road operation.
 It will increase the tilting of the vehicle when driving over obstacles and raise the opposite tire off the ground reducing the towing capacity.